Gemino: Practical and Robust Neural Compression for Video Conferencing: Evaluation

-\NewPara{Personalization.} To quantify the impact of personalization, we compare two versions of \TheSystem architecture: a \emph{generic model} trained on a large corpus of 512$\times$512 videos~\cite{maxine} of different people and a personalized model fine-tuned on videos of only a specific person.
+\NewPara{Personalization.} To quantify the impact of personalization, we compare two versions of \TheSystem and Pure Upsampling: a \emph{generic model} trained on a large corpus of 512$\times$512 videos~\cite{maxine} of different people and a personalized model fine-tuned on videos of only a specific person.
 We compare the visual metrics averaged across all videos of all people when synthesized from a single generic model against the case when each person's videos are synthesized from their specific model.
-All models upsample 64$\times$64 LR frames (without VP8 compression) to 512$\times$512. \Tab{personalization} shows that personalization improves the reconstruction PSNR by over \SI{3}{dB}, SSIM by nearly \SI{2}{dB}, and LPIPS by 0.05. \Fig{personalization vs generic 512} also visually shows that a personalized model reconstructs the details of the face (row 1), eyes (row 2) and rim of the glasses (row 3) better.
+All models upsample 64$\times$64 LR frames (without codec compression) to 512$\times$512. \Fig{personalization vs generic 512} visually shows that the personalized \TheSystem model reconstructs the details of the face (row 1), dimples (row 2) and rim of the glasses (row 3) better but \Tab{personalization} shows that personalization provides limited benefits for \TheSystem (PSNR and SSIM improvements of \SI{1.1}{dB} and \SI{0.56}{dB}).
+However, personalization provides more pronounced benefits of nearly \SI{1.5}{dB} in SSIM and PSNR, and 0.04 in LPIPS for the Pure Upsampling architecture.
+This suggests that the benefits from personalization are most notable when the underlying model architecture itself is limited in its representational power: the personalized pure upsampling architecture is able to encode high-frequency information in its weights when trained in a personalized manner, while it has no pathways to obtain that information in a generic model.
+It also illustrates that \TheSystem is more robust; it operates better than pure upsampling in the harder settings of a generic model and extreme upsampling from a 128$\times$128 frame compressed to \SI{15}{Kbps} (\Fig{model_ablation_cdf}).